cmayer/MitoGeneExtractor/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input/README-snakemake-workflow-for-fastq-files-as-input.md

 perl TrimGalore-0.6.6/trim_galore --no_report_file --dont_gzip --output_dir trimmed_data/ raw_data/SRR12554985_concat.fastq #results will be written to "trimmed_data" dir
 ```

-If you want to organize you MitoGeneExtractor results in different directories, make sure that the path exists before running MitoGeneExtractor.
+If you want to organize your MitoGeneExtractor results in different directories without using snakemake, make sure that the path exists before running MitoGeneExtractor.
 For example, type:
 ```
 mkdir COX1
 ```
+Snakemake will handle this for you directly, so this does not need to be included in the Snakefile.

 Finally, call MitoGeneExtractor in default mode to reconstruct e.g. the COX1 gene
 ```{r, eval=TRUE}